YanJIA-Nankai/YanJIA-Nankai.github.io/index.md

-## Welcome to Yan Jia's Homepage
+# Welcome to Yan Jia's Homepage

-I'm a Postdoctoral Teaching Fellow in the College of Cyber Science at Nankai University.
+I'm a Lecturer Postdoctoral Fellowship in the College of Cyber Science at Nankai University.
 I received my ph.D. from School of Cyber Engineering at Xidian University in Dec.
 2020.
 I'm interested in discovering and understanding new design/logic security vulnerabilites in real-world systems, including but not limited to IoT (currently main direction), Web/Browser, mobile and OS.

+## Education

++ 2020.12 - ,  Lecturer Postdoctoral Fellowship, Nankai University
++ 2016.7 - 2020.12, Ph.D. in Information Security, Xidian University, advised by Yuqing Zhang
++ 2018.11 - 2020.7, Joint Ph.D.
+Student, Indiana University Bloomington, mentored by Prof.XiaoFeng Wang and Luyi Xing
++ 2015 - 2016, Master Student in Crypto, Xidian University
++ 2011 - 2015, B.E. in Information Countermeasure Technology, Xidian University

+## Publications

+## IMPACTSOF MY RESEARCH

+## INVITED TALKS

 ### Markdown